bhulston/Time-Series-Prediction-with-LSTM-and-XGB/README.md

 ## Data Collection
 Every 30 seconds, I collect data on the current order book and save the data according to each "batch" because most exchange APIs don't have historical data.

-Some of the things we collected are: Order quantities at different bid and ask prices, timestamps, mid price. recent purchase price.
 Here is a graph of the mid-price data that we collected over about 24 hours:

 <img width="480" alt="image" src="https://user-images.githubusercontent.com/79114425/210905065-c9dd4492-2a99-4ae7-a38d-563bf76398fe.png">

-When it comes to prices on order books, liquidity definitely plays a larger role than many people seem to think.
-For price movements to occur, you have to "climb" over the steps on either side.
 Here is an example of the market depth(liquidity) near the mid-price:

 <img width="476" alt="image" src="https://user-images.githubusercontent.com/79114425/210905099-4d98d045-e9c2-4736-ac9d-4ba04744b3f0.png">